wasiusamad123/wasiusamad123/README.md

 ### Hi there! <img src="https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif" alt="" style="max-width: 100%; height: auto; display: block; margin: 0 auto;">

 My name is Wasiu Samad Ayomide, I'm an accomplished full-stack software developer with expertise in advanced programming languages.
-I'm a dedicated and hardworking professional who is committed to continuous learning and has successfully contributed to numerous projects that have honed my skills and expanded my knowledge base.
+I'm dedicated and hardworking professional who is committed to continuous learning and has successfully contributed to numerous projects that have honed my skills and expanded my knowledge base.

 #### Technical Skills 🛠️